 Welcome and thank you for your interest in working as a Graduate Student Instructor (GSI) in the Department of Communication Studies.

 Doctoral students in Communication Studies receive priority consideration for open GSI positions although the Department may hire students from a variety of programs across the College and University.
 Graduate students who have previously taught in Communication Studies normally receive priority consideration as well.
-Doctoral students are limited to 10 terms of financial support from the College of Literature, Science, and the Arts, including certain types of fellowship support and appointment as a GSI (see The Ten Term Rule), excepting spring/summer terms.
+Doctoral students are limited to 10 terms of financial support from the College of Literature, Science, and the Arts, including certain types of fellowship support and appointments as a GSI (see The Ten Term Rule), excepting spring/summer terms.

 In making hiring decisions, the Committee considers academic qualifications (prior college record and current academic record); competence to teach in particular courses; prior teaching performance (teaching evaluations and/or supervisor evaluations); applicants' and faculty members' stated teaching preferences; and levels of current and prior financial support.